 Genetic - A loss-of-function mutation of the gene encoding filaggrin, an important protein required for adequate skin barrier integrity, is implicated.

 Immunological - An abnormal immune response is a fundamental driver in atopic dermatitis.
-There is an imbalance in T helper 1 and T helper 2 immune responses in those suffering with atopic dermatitis7, with increased T helper 2 responses8.
+There is an imbalance in T helper 1 and T helper 2 immune responses in those suffering with atopic dermatitis6, with increased T helper 2 responses7.

 In early life, colonisation of the gut with microbes is fundamental for the development of a healthy immune system.
 These microbes activate and promote healthy development of the immature gut mucosal immune system.
 The hygiene hypothesis identifies an association between the increasing prevalence of atopic and allergic conditions and features of a typical Western lifestyle including highly sanitised environments and antibiotic exposure9.
 Infants are exposed to microbes in their environment less and less which can prevent adequate development of the immune system.
 An immature immune system is dominated by a T helper 2 cell immune response which is implicated in allergic and atopic diseases including atopic dermatitis.
 For more information about the gut microbiome in early life, read this article on how the infant gut develops.

-There are several ways in which probiotics may prove to be a useful addition to a supporting health protocol for eczema:
+There are several ways in which probiotics for eczema may prove to be a useful addition to a health protocol for eczema:

 When trying to support eczema symptoms, it is best to use strains which have been specifically researched for this condition and found to elicit positive effects: